prachi1807/Women-Wellness-Application/README.md

 # Women-Wellness-Application
-The web application is a one stop solution to learn about different medical conditions, a programmed disease prediction system based on entered data, and finally a translator to get the whole web app in the language one is comfortable with and hence dissolve any communication barrier.
+The web application is a one stop solution to learn about different medical conditions, a programmed disease prediction system based on entered data.
+This solution will shorten the gap between the people around the world in search for good healthcare and pave a path in the journey of recovery.

 # Main Features